 We get a call on 08/01 to say everything is in finally.
 He asked them specifically if everything was right this time to which the guy replied "Yes it is".
 My husband goes to pick it up with plans to install it that evening.
 Now this is the part where it gets to be comical.
 The pipe assembly is the wrong one (misorder #3).
 He calls me at work upset because had he tried a dry fit he would have seen that the flange mount holes were off before disassembling the entire exhaust system.
-Sensing he was was that upset, I tell him as long as I can find a way to work the next day, it will be ok and I'll call them in the morning.
-(I found a way to work so all was good there)
+Sensing he was was that upset, I tell him "as long as I can find a way to work the next day, it will be OK" and "I'll call them in the morning."
+(I found a way to work so all was good there.)

-I tell him very simply that is not good enough as this fiasco had been going on in excess of 2 weeks at this point.
-He said let me call the District Manager and see what we can do.
+I tell him very simply "that is not good enough as this fiasco had been going on in excess of 2 weeks at this point."
+He said "let me call the District Manager and see what we can do."
 He calls me back and says that they will order it from the Saturn dealer and eat the additional $80 that it is going to cost and that it will be in that afternoon.
 I told him that was perfectly reasonable to me and to please call my husband when it was there.
-(Get ready, the end is in sight.
+(Get ready, the end is in sight.)

-He asks if it is possible for a welder to cut the flange and re-weld it in the right position.
+He goes to pick it up and can anyone guess what happened?
+Yep, you got it, it's the wrong one (dealer sent the one for the single overhead cam engine, and my Saturn is a dual).
+Being ever so afraid to call me (he knows how I can be), he asks if it is possible for a welder to cut the flange and re-weld it in the right position.
 The district manager says it shouldn't be a problem, and sends my husband to the local welding shop.
-20 minutes later, and $25 (which O'Reillys readily paid), we finally have everything to replace the exhaust system.
+20 minutes later, and $25 (which O'Reilly readily paid), we finally have everything to replace the exhaust system.

 While this had to be one of the most irritating and aggravating experiences I have ever had, I still felt it necessary to give them a compliment because in the end they admitted their mistakes, and did what it took to make us, the customers, happy.
 THE END.
 (Finally!!!)